Reasons to think twice before icing an injury and what to do instead

 M = MINIMAL ICE

-- 5 minutes maximum for ice ON, 20 minutes ice OFF, 5 minutes maximum ice ON
+- 5 minutes maximum for ice ON, 20 minutes ice OFF, up to 4 cycles

 Remember that this is a strategy for responding to an injury.
 It is NOT a full treatment plan.
-Prioritize seeing a physiotherapist after 48 hours (or within 48 hours if injury is severe) for further treatment.
+Prioritize seeing an appropriate healthcare practitioner after 48 hours (or within 48 hours if injury is severe) for further treatment.

 Now, if your E – Evaluate made you suspect a possible fracture, here is the BE CALM for Bones: